bcgov/cas-registration/docs/compliance/penalties.md

 This document describes penalties as defined in the [Greenhouse Gas Emission Administrative Penalties and Appeals Regulation](https://www.bclaws.gov.bc.ca/civix/document/id/lc/statreg/248_2015) and how BCIERS handles / applies these penalties.
 If there is any drift or discrepancy between this document and the penalties regulation, the penalties regulation should be considered the source of truth.

+## Accruing vs Existing

+Penalties begin _ACCRUING_ as soon as an obligation owes a balance beyond the due date.
+However, a penalty data object in the BCIERS system and a related invoice in eLicensing will not be created until the obligation triggering the penalty has been paid in full (elicensing_invoice.fee_amount_balance == $0.00).
+As far as BCIERS is concerned, A penalty does not _EXIST_ while it is _ACCRUING_.
+It only becomes data in the system and has an invoice once the triggering obligation is paid in full.

 ## Types of Penalties

 - Imposed
 - Automatic Overdue
 - GGEAPAR Interest

-## Accruing vs Existing

-Penalties begin _ACCRUING_ as soon as an obligation owes a balance beyond the due date.
-However, a penalty data object in the BCIERS system and a related invoice in eLicensing will not be created until the obligation triggering the penalty has been paid in full (elicensing_invoice.fee_amount_balance == $0.00).
-As far as BCIERS is concerned, A penalty does not _EXIST_ while it is _ACCRUING_.
-It only becomes data in the system with an invoice once the triggering obligation is paid in full.

 ## Imposed Penalties